Causal Inference with Groupwise Matching: Introduction

 As we show in this paper, the DID design can be thought of as arising from groupwise matching like SC.
 The main difference lies in the choice of the weights $w_j$.
-In the SC approach, the weights are chosen to minimize the pre-treatment matching errors, whereas in the DID approach, as this paper shows, the weights are chosen based on the size of the groups in the donor pool.
+In the SC approach, the weights are chosen to minimize the pre-treatment matching errors, whereas in the DID approach, as this paper shows, the weights are chosen based on the fraction of the group sizes in the donor pool.
 The difference originates from two distinct thoughts on how we extrapolate the observed untreated outcomes to the counterfactual untreated outcomes for the treated units.
-The DID method can be viewed as originating from the matching method that matches the counterfactual mean untreated outcome to a pre-specified surrogate control group, whereas the SC method relies on the \textit{stability of matching} as we move from the pre-treatment to the post-treatment periods.
+The DID method matches the counterfactual mean untreated outcome to a pre-specified surrogate control group, whereas the SC method relies on the \textit{stability of matching} as we move from the pre-treatment to the post-treatment periods.

 In this paper, we formalize the complementarity of these two thoughts using a generalized version of the condition (\ref{GMC 0}) that we call Generalized Matching Condition (GMC).
 More specifically, let $\mu_{j,t}(0)$ be a within-group-differenced, mean untreated potential outcome for group $j$ at time $t$.
 For a choice of weights $w_j$, the population-level matching error from matching to target group 0 is defined as follows: